 Steven Schoffstall: If we were having this conversation a year ago, we'd be talking about the gold miners being poised to have a catch-up trade to the price of gold.
 A lot has changed this year, where we're now seeing gold miners dominating ETF performance tables.
 Looking at the top-performing ETFs, 12 out of 13 best performers are gold or silver miners.

-When you look at more of a performance basis and how they're doing on gold versus the miners, if you take a broad-based benchmark like the NYSE Arca Gold Miners Index, a widely followed miners index, it's returned about 130% this year.
+When you look at it on a performance basis and compare the performance of gold versus the miners, a broad-based benchmark like the NYSE Arca Gold Miners Index, a widely followed miners index, has returned about 130% this year.
 In contrast, physical gold is up about 52%.

 This outperformance among miners occurs even as we see outflows from gold mining ETFs.
 Year to date, about $4.1 billion has left gold mining ETFs, while global physically-backed gold funds have added roughly 14 million ounces of gold to their storage.